eldipa/book-of-gehn/posts/arm/2020-12-27-TLDR-Quick-Overview-of-Arm.md

 ### Almost everything is conditional

 Instructions can be executed conditionally.
-This avoids explicit jumps which are slower and the overall code size is smaller.
+This avoids explicit jumps that are slower and the overall code size is smaller.

 Use this for small snippets and fallback to traditional branches/jumps when the code is too large.